vipulmeh23/krt/README.md

 # Twitter Application

-> Twitter Application is a nodejs/express js based web application.
-It does some operations on the data which comes from MongoDb.To render view/html it uses EJS (embedded javascript).
-And on the back-end it uses Express.Js framework in vanilla form over the top of Node.Js.
-Views are primarily designed using Twitter Bootstrap and also uses server side implementation of Jquery Data-tables along with HTML and Jquery library.
+> Twitter Application is a Node.js/Express.js based web application.
+As a part of curriculum for Knowledge Representation Technologies, task was to take exceptionally large data-set store it in MongoDB and do CRUD (create read update delete) operation on them through a client.
+I used EJS (embedded JavaScript) to render views, on the back-end Express.Js framework in vanilla form over the top of Node.Js.
+Frontend was designed using Twitter Bootstrap along with a server side implementation of JQuery Data-tables and jQuery.

 ## Installation Instructions